ietf-rats-wg/eat/draft-ietf-rats-eat.md

 claims registry.
 This is equivalent to the JWT nonce claim that is already registered.

-The nonce must be at least 8 bytes (64 bits) as fewer are unlikely to be secure.
+The nonce must be at least 8 bytes (64 bits) long as fewer bytes are unlikely to be secure.
 A maximum of 64 bytes is set to limit the memory a constrained implementation uses.
 This size range is not set for the already-registered JWT nonce, but it should follow